-Few folks outside of Texas realize that portions of the Guadalupe River in the Texas Hill Country offers some excellent rainbow trout fishing on a year around basis.
-Located a short drive from Austin, the Canyon Tailrace, a stretch of the Guadalupe that extends several miles below Canyon Lake, maintains a low enough water temperature to support a good population of rainbows and a few browns as well.
+Few folks outside of Texas realize that portions of the Guadalupe River in the Texas Hill Country offer excellent rainbow trout fishing year-round.
+A short drive from Austin, the Canyon Tailrace—a stretch of the Guadalupe that extends several miles below Canyon Lake—maintains a low enough water temperature to support a good population of rainbows and a few browns as well.

 Play a Round of Golf